Court lifts order barring Kenya Airways job cuts

-The airline, 26.7 percent-owned by Air France KLM, said this month it would shed staff through voluntary retirement, redundancies and outsourcing of non-core roles.
+The airline, 26.7 percent-owned by Air France KLM (AIRF.PA), said this month it would shed staff through voluntary retirement, redundancies and outsourcing of non-core roles.

 But the Aviation and Allied Workers Union, which represents 3,800 staff at the airline, challenged the cuts in court and secured restraining orders against the company.